Narrative-Centered Emotional Reflection: An Early Prototype for AI-Supported Emotional Self-Reflection

+\textbf{1.
+No Formal Study and Limited Generalizability:} This work reports an informal, non-IRB design exploration with 12 reviewers.
+Although an author-designed feedback questionnaire was used, the absence of a controlled design, validated instruments, and a standardized protocol means the observations should be read as design feedback rather than evidence of effect, and cannot be generalized.
+Any future formal study should involve a larger and more diverse cohort, including variations in age, cultural backgrounds, and emotional literacy, along with longitudinal follow-up to evaluate sustained emotional change rather than immediate impressions.

 \textbf{2.
-Cultural Variability and Emotional Expression:} Although Reflexion was designed with a neutral emotional framework, cultural differences in emotional expression and interpretation may affect user engagement.
-Future iterations of Reflexion should consider cross-cultural variations in emotional responses and adapt narrative metaphors to better resonate with users from diverse cultural backgrounds.
-This could involve more localized co-design processes and user-testing phases to ensure the system remains inclusive and sensitive to various emotional norms \cite{mesquita2014emotionsociety, rehm2007culture}.
+Cultural Variability and Emotional Expression:} Although Reflexion was designed with a neutral emotional framework, cultural differences in emotional expression and interpretation may affect engagement.
+Future iterations should consider cross-cultural variations and adapt narrative metaphors through localized co-design and user testing \cite{mesquita2014emotionsociety}.

 \textbf{3.
-Backend Integration for Real-Time Emotion Detection:} At present, Reflexion's emotion detection capabilities rely on external APIs and pre-trained models, which can be prone to inaccuracies, especially when processing mixed or ambiguous emotional data.
-A major future direction is to enhance the backend of Reflexion with real-time, context-aware emotion detection that accounts for fluctuating emotional states in a dynamic and personalized manner.
-This would ensure that emotional signals are more accurately detected, providing better user experience and deeper emotional engagement \cite{mcduff2023multimodal}.
+Backend Integration for Real-Time Emotion Detection:} The prototype's emotion detection relies on a pre-trained lightweight classifier, which can be inaccurate for mixed or ambiguous emotional input.
+A future direction is real-time, context-aware emotion detection that accounts for fluctuating emotional states \cite{wu2025multimodal}.

 \textbf{4.
 Potential Emotional Nudging and Ethical Considerations:} As with all affective computing systems, there is an inherent risk of emotional nudging or manipulation.
-While Reflexion's design prioritizes autonomy and non-intrusiveness, there is still a need to maintain stringent safeguards against potential unintended emotional manipulations.
-Future research should focus on refining the ethical frameworks around emotional data use, ensuring that users' emotional journeys remain voluntary and transparent, while also exploring the implications of data security and user privacy \cite{mcstay2018emotionalai, vilone2021explainable}.
+While Reflexion's design prioritizes autonomy and non-intrusiveness, stringent safeguards remain necessary.
+Future research should refine the ethical frameworks around emotional data use, data security, and user privacy \cite{mcstay2018emotionalai}.

-\textbf{5.
-Technological Scaling for Broader Deployment:} For Reflexion to achieve its potential impact across educational and therapeutic contexts, substantial backend scaling will be required.
-Ensuring the platform can handle large volumes of real-time emotional data while maintaining performance and accuracy across diverse user groups will be a key area of future research.
-This includes implementing privacy-preserving mechanisms and enabling real-time, personalized feedback that adjusts to users' evolving emotional states.